CalebHicks1/cloud-storage-integration/src/API/one_drive/README.md

     - `make clean`
     - Building the code makes several directories with the binary and the debug info.
 This removes them from the one_drive and types directories

+# Authentication
+Upon a `make run` command, the OneDrive client will attempt to authenticate to OneDrive.
+It does this by opening the authentication link in the system default browser.
+Currently, it is impossible to authenticate if running in a CLI environment, as browsers require a GUI.

+Note that the OneDrive client will cache the token on a successful login.
+It is stored in `token.json`, somewhere in the `bin` folder that is generated upon compilation.
+Delete the token file to force a reauthorization.